 Diana Taurasi is a national and international women’s basketball player who has achieved amazing things across a fulfilling career.

-At 37 (in 2020) she plays for the Phoenix Mercury in the Women’s National Basketball Association (USA).
+At 37 (in 2020) she was playing for the Phoenix Mercury in the Women’s National Basketball Association (USA).
 She has won three Championships, one WNBA Most Valuable Player Award, two WNBA Finals MVP Awards and four Olympic Gold medals.
 Known as one of greatest shooters in the game, she has five scoring titles and three FIBA World Cups.